JasonMore/rerendering-react-redux/README.md

 ~~[The classic redux documentation recommends](https://redux.js.org/basics/usage-with-react) structuring projects with the following pattern: a `containers` folder which holds all your components connected to global state, and a `components` folder which holds all your presentational components.
 Visiting this link today, the redux team marks this pattern as deprecated:~~

+The (now defunct) classic redux documentation recommended structuring your project with a pattern that might look familiar if you’ve built a redux app in the last 5 years.
+This pattern has a `containers` folder that holds all your components connected to the global state, and a `components` folder that holds all your presentational components.
+If you visit this [link](https://redux.js.org/basics/usage-with-react) today, you’ll the newly revamped documentation with the best practices, but if you [hop into the wayback machine](https://web.archive.org/web/20200808004714/https://redux.js.org/basics/usage-with-react/) you’ll see a delightfully vague deprecation notice:

 <img src="https://user-images.githubusercontent.com/383719/96644430-abdf8100-12ee-11eb-9f3c-e2cd3c8441cc.png" alt="react deprecation" width="650"/>

 This example project will show step by step the performance and complexity downside to the classic redux structure, and how to migrate a project to use the recommended pattern according to the [Redux Essentials Tutorial](https://redux.js.org/tutorials/essentials/part-2-app-structure), which the redux team considers the most up to date documentation.
 They also have [a best practices style guide](https://redux.js.org/style-guide/style-guide).
 Combined, here are some of primary suggestions: